jesuslou/SDL_Engine/README.md

 # SDL_Engine
-An engine which wraps all SDL calls into easy-to-use classes written in C++.
+An engine which wraps all SDL2 calls into easy-to-use classes written in C++.
+At the moment I'm only giving support for Win32.